Skip to main content

 Changing or Disabling Your Custom Email Domain

-If you choose to disable your email domain, then you will see a warning popup:
+If you choose to disable your email domain, then you will see a warning pop-up:

 Your emails will be sent from @mn.co until you add a new email domain, and you may need to repeat the warm-up process with the replacement email domain.